-3.2.3 Parameters
+Parameters 3.2.3

-The SX8643 has many low level built-in, fixed algorithms and procedures.
-To allow a lot of freedom for the user and adapt the SX8643 for different applications these algorithms and procedures can be configured with a large set of parameters which will be described in the following sections.
-Examples of parameters are which sensors are buttons, which GPIO is used for outputs or LEDs and which GPIO is mapped to which button.
+The SX8634 has many low level built-in, fixed algorithms and procedures.
+To allow a lot of freedom for the user and adapt the SX8634 for different applications these algorithms and procedures can be configured with a large set of parameters which will be described in the following sections.
+Examples of parameters are which sensors are buttons or which sensors are parts of a slider, which GPIO is used for outputs or LEDs and which GPIO is mapped to which button.